junxit/us-congress-code/title-29/chapter-16/sec-780a.md

 ### Codification

-Section was enacted as part of the Rehabilitation Amendments of 1984, and not as part of Rehabilitation Act of 1973 which comprises this chapter.
+Section was enacted as part of the Rehabilitation Amendments of 1984, and not as part of the Rehabilitation Act of 1973 which comprises this chapter.

 ### Statutory Notes and Related Subsidiaries